JPC SYSTEMIC PATHOLOGY

 · Affected blood cells may be markedly elongated or spindle-shaped

 · Haemoproteus sp.: Primarily in birds (also found in turtles and lizards); insect vectors (midges, hippoboscids, tabanids); schizonts in visceral endothelial cells; gametocytes develop in circulating erythrocytes; birefringent pigment granules in infected erythrocytes, the gametocyte occupies over 50% of the of the red cell cytoplasm that partially encircles the nucleus; few clinical signs reported

-· Plasmodium sp.: Avian malaria; mosquito vector; contain birefringent pigment granules (malaria pigment); schizogony in peripheral blood; gametocytes in mature erythrocytes, gametocytes occupy less than 50% of the host cell cytoplasm
+· Plasmodium sp.
+(P-P04): Avian malaria; mosquito vector; contain birefringent pigment granules (malaria pigment); schizogony in peripheral blood; gametocytes in mature erythrocytes, gametocytes occupy less than 50% of the host cell cytoplasm

 · L. simondi: Ducks and geese

-· Anemia, leukocytosis, splenomegaly, liver degeneration and hypotrophy
+· Rapid, fatal anemia, leukocytosis, splenomegaly, liver degeneration and hypotrophy

 · L. caulleryi: Chickens